rougin/codeigniter/README.md

 ### One-command update

-I just need to run the `composer update` command to update the Codeigniter's core functionalities.
+I just need to run the `composer update` command to update the framework's core functionalities.

 ### Simplify unit testing